erikabalarezo/web-app/README.md

 2. [OttawaInsideOut](http://www.ottawa-events.ca/Download.html)

 	This is an Android app.
 The information is organized by sections.
 Events can be searched by date or category and there is the option on how the results can be displayed: in a list or a map.
-	Events can also be found by location (i.e. specific neighbourhood) using the phone’s GPS.
+	Events can also be found by location (i.e. specific neighbourhood) using the phoneï¿½s GPS.
 Details of the event include: cost, times, location, contact phone number and a link to the website.

 	Similar to events, the locations of museums, parks, sports and recreational information is displayed in a list or a map.

 	Other features include the directions function and StreetView function.
 Some information displayed is in French.

 	This is a very thorough app with many detailed features many of them displayed at once on a page.
-It’s a bit overwhelming.
+Itï¿½s a bit overwhelming.

 	**Differences**

 	It is only available for android devices.
 My app will be accessible for mobile devices and desktops.
 	It has some features I will include, i.e. display data by date and category.
-	The scope of my web app is narrower: It’s targeted to families with children.
+	The scope of my web app is narrower: Itï¿½s targeted to families with children.
 It will display all the events on a list only and is in English.

 3. [OttawaFun](http://www.ottawafun.ca/)